 Life Before a Vacuum Cleaner

-Sounds impossible?
-This was the way of life when vacuum cleaners had not been invented.
-Yes there really was a life before vacuum cleaners were invented.
-It was more difficult and tiring to clean all the rugs and carpets there were because no motorized devices that could suck out all the dirt and dust from the furnishings.
-Hence the reason why life before vacuuming was difficult.
-Here is how life was before vacuum cleaners.
+To give an insight into the history of vacuum cleaners, it was more difficult and tiring to clean all the rugs and carpets during this time.
+This is because there weren’t any motorized devices that could suck out all the dirt and dust from the furnishings.
+Hence the reason why life before a vacuum cleaner was difficult.

-Initially people did not used to have any kinds of flooring, like rugs or carpets.
+To put things into perspective, initially people did not used to have any kinds of flooring, like rugs or carpets.
 They would use jute mats or other material for weaved mats of sorts to place on the floor.
 This was both protection from the cold and a place where people would sleep or rest.
 Once rugs and carpets came into existence, there arose the need to clean them up as well.

 Since the rugs were too heavy they could not have been washed with hands alone.
 Two or three maid girls would create a large bowl or bucket of bubbles and soap suds and the rug would be placed in it to soak for a while.
 Afterwards it would again be beaten with a bat so that it could be cleaned properly.
 It would then be rinsed with clean water and hung up to dry.
 Some people even used dry tea leaves as well as feather dusters to clean lightweight rugs or carpets.

 But ultimately, it was the invention of the first vacuum cleaner that got the carpet cleaning job done right.

 To give you some more perspective on life before a vacuum cleaner, and how this device evolved, here is a brief history.